 An Introduction to Compassionate Screen Scraping.
 Screen scraping is the art of programatically extracting data from websites.

 You are free to copy, distribute, display, and perform the work under the following conditions: Attribution.
-You must give the original author, Steven F. Basic Python Exercises - Google's Python Class - Google Code.
+You must give the original author, Steven F. For any reuse or distribution, you must make clear to others the license terms of this work.
+Language Basics The Processing View A programming language involves two closely interleaved topics.
+Basic Python Exercises - Google's Python Class - Google Code.
 ICPCWiki: Problem Resources.
 About ICPC The ACM International Collegiate Programming Contest (ICPC) is a multitier, team-based, programming competition operating under the auspices of ACM and headquartered at Baylor University.